globocom/secDevLabs/owasp-top10-2017-apps/a7/streaming/README.md

 ## Get to know the app

-When you access the Streaming application you will be identified as anonymous user and can to watch a streaming on registered users channel and interact with another users (or the master channel) through messages on chat.
+When accessing the Streaming application, you will be identified as an anonymous user to watch a stream on registered users channels and interact with other users (or the master channel) through messages in the chat.

 ## Attack narrative